Rashed Alhabshan, MD, MBA

 - Research Fellowship: Ophthalmology, The George Washington University School of Medicine and Health Sciences, Washington, DC

-- Residency: Ophthalmology, The National Guard Hospital Department of Ophthalmology, Riyadh, Saudi Arabia
+- Residency: Ophthalmology, The National Guard Hospital, Riyadh, Saudi Arabia

 Hospital Affiliations: